maurges/every-rust-gui-library/notes.md

 Welp, turns out there were borrow errors that rustc shows too late.
 I can't implement SharedCell like this.
 Maybe something more involved is possible, but.
 At this point I'm even more tempted to fucking give up on this.

+So let me write down some "closing" thoughts now before I give up on this: this library hides stuff from you in some places, but exposes too much complexity in others.
+The layouts are too simplistic for real use, but custom models are too complicated.
+And the worst part is that they are not so bad that you notice it immediately, at first you think that that could work, but then it doesn't and there's nothing you can do.
+I wanted to solve those problems myself by writing my own layouts or models, but the toolkit doesn't give me enough instruments to do that; some parts are forbidden, and other parts are unintentionally locked.

+- Default widgets: enough, plain
+- Creating simple widgets: dunno
+- Creating compound widgets: easy
+- Layouting: only basic rows and columns
+- Custom layouts: impossible
+- Reactivity: simple and easy to understand
+- Setting up: very easy
+- Documentation: good
+- Tutorial: seems good at first, but model-view is lacking
+- Diving into source: looked for model-view, sources are nice
+- Overall: too complicated

+## lvgl

+This is an interesting thing.
+I once thought that it would be interesting to create a gui library for pine watch or something similar, and here it is already existing.
+It's not rust though, it's a c library.
+Do I need to pre-install it?
+Does it run in immediate mode?

+Fucking styles, this is stupid.

+So this is a display library, similar to fltk I guess.
+It has basic layouting it seems.
+Rust docs are absent, but I also can't find a link to C docs on their github page.
+Alright, I found it on their website, but there are no apidocs there.
+How do those people even live.
+Also from the rust example it seems that it's immediate mode?
+You need to handle all events yourself in the main loop.

+So this is not what I'm looking for, but an interesting project.
+Too minimal for my preferences, but

+## Makepad

+No readme on crates.io, lol.
+Ah, it seems it's a placeholder.
+Fucking squatters.

+Is makepad.dev them?
+There are a lot of makepads, but this one uses webgl for the website; and the website contains rust code; and the website doesn't have any info on what the hell is this.

+Ohh ok, found their github.
+They have some info there, and that website was indeed them.
+That's the super new rust IDE with live reaload.
+Cool.

+> To facilitate this, the styling of Makepad Framework applications is
+> described using a DSL.
+Code written in this DSL is tightly integrated with
+> the main Rust code via the use of proc macros

+From ehhh to nyehhh.

+Hah, the layouting is similar to KAS: you describe the element's flow and then you put all children inside it.
+Actually what I didn't y back then about KAS is that nesting flows for one widgets is a neat idea that is really easy to keep in your head.
+That's one thing they did right.
+Here you would need to nest widgets like qml, but you can still only operate on flows it seems.

+Main event handling loop, ok.
+Can this be widget-local, or is this elm architecture again?

+Explicit draw call handling?
+What is this?
+Don't you just always draw on that, why the complication?
+Uh-huh, it's because draws are immediate mode they say.
+Huh.
+But also from this example it seems that handling can be nested, which is good.

+Ughhh what the fuck, explicitly get event from the button, explicitly update label, explicitly redraw?
+This is worse than fltk.

+So ok, this is woefully incomplete, has a crap api, no docs, no tutorial, no official release, doesn't support linux or windows.
+But the author knows all that maybe except for the api, so let's not linger on this and move on.

+## native-windows-gui

+Windows, lol

+## OrbTK

+Only one letter until the one I care about.
+This one I have heard things of, but not very excited.
+Buut, an unexciting library can be pretty good, like iced was.
+Let's read the first line from readme.

+> It is with great sadness that I announce that OrbTk is sunsetting

+FUCKING LOL.
+The reality can be so fun sometimes.

+Interesting, one developer went on to make iced, and the other two went to slint.
+I like them both, so now I /am/ interested in orbtk.
+Enough to read the docs at least, don't wanna program I'm burned out sad boy (or girl).

+Huh, by the time of iced the devs learned to make pretty widgets, but here they are still ugly.
+Not fui ugly, but android 1.0 ugly.
+Maybe it will also be that they didn't learn to design a framework until their next one as well?

+Who is this book for?
+Why does it not assume the familiarity with rust?
+This is a new.
+Also funny how first three whole chapters are all introduction.

+Similar to KAS, you emit events somewhere, and then catch them somewhere else, doesn't need to be the same widget it seems.
+Like iced, the events need to be the same type.
+I didn't really like how events in KAS were all basically untyped, same as sending labels around in ruby, although you could use it more safely with hand-rolled enums.
+Ehh actually now thinking about it, it's a complicated matter and I'm not sure myself what is better.
+In rust I mean, it would be really fucking great to use open sum types (row sums actually), but.

+Who enforces the separation of state handling?
+What's stopping me from handling the state in the callbacks?
+I mean, I guess if I play by the rules it's easier, but I prefer it when the best option is the only option.

+Either this thing is too complicated, or I'm too sleepy.